peteroupc/html3dutil/doc/H3DU.Transform.md

 ### H3DU.Transform#setMatrix(value) <a id='H3DU.Transform_H3DU.Transform_setMatrix'></a>

-Sets this shape's transformation matrix.
+Sets this transform's transformation matrix.
 This method will set the position, rotation, and scale properties accordingly to the matrix given.